agtuary/machine-learning-challenge/README.md

 4. Create/use a machine learning model of your choice to perform multiclass classification, and train it on the band values you just prepared.

+5. Plot a confusion matrix and print a classification report of your model.
+Plot/print any other interesting metrics you may have (optional).

-5. Inside the dataset, there are also satellite imagery band files from a test region in Australia (`B01.tif to B12.tif`).
+6. Inside the dataset, there are also satellite imagery band files from a test region in Australia (`B01.tif to B12.tif`).
 These image files are in `uint16` data type and have values that go from `0 to 10000`, which must be rescaled to fit the training data range.
 There is also a cropland mask file (`mask.png`), which is `int8` data type and the values go from `0 to 255`.
-A value greater than `0` represents pixels of the band files where you will use your model and perform inference on the band values.
+Use your model to perform inference over this test region, where a value greater than `0` in the mask represents the only pixels where inference should be performed.

-6. Plot a confusion matrix and print a classification report of your model.
-Plot/print any other interesting metrics you may have (optional).

 7. From your inference results, create an image which contains purple pixels where the result was `Other`, red pixels where the result was `Sorghum` and white pixels where the result was `Cotton`.
 Save it as a PNG file.